elizavetasemenova/elizavetasemenova.github.io/_posts/2017-08-15-ICDF-in-Cpp-and-R.md

 Given a CDF $F,$ if  $u$ is distributed uniformly on $(0,1)$, then $x=F^{-1}(u)$ is distributed as $F,$ that is  $P(X<= x) =F(x).$
 </em>

-This method makes simulation of variables following such continuous distributions as Exponential, Cauchy, Logistic, truncated Normal and Pareto distributions straightforward.
+<p>This method makes simulation of variables following such continuous distributions as Exponential, Cauchy, Logistic, truncated Normal
+and Pareto distributions straightforward.
 Knowledge of the relationships between distributions provides ways of deriving simulations of, for instance, Chi Squared, Gamma and Beta from the Exponential.
-In the same way Student’s distribution can be derived from Cauchy.
+In the same way Student’s distribution can be derived from Cauchy.</p>

 In the codes presented below I implemented the ICDF method to sample from the Exponential distribution with parameter $\lambda$.
 The plots aim to compare the simulation resulting from the C++ and R implementations based on ICDF, as well the the built-in R functionality.